solutionforest/Inspirecms-core/docs/customize-the-admin-panel.md

 -   Organize related functionality into clusters
 -   Define custom dashboard widgets
 -   Extend existing admin functionality
--   Customize the look and feel of the admin interface
+-   Customize the look and feel of the admin panel

 ---